Compensation and Talent Management Committee Charter

 - Make all determinations under the Incentive Compensation Recovery (“Clawback”) Policy, including without limitation, (i) whether the policy should be applied to a particular payment or award, (ii) the amount of compensation to be repaid or forfeited by the covered Senior Officers and Officers, (iii) whether the covered Senior Officers and Officers should be provided an opportunity to respond to any claim of misconduct whether in writing or at a meeting, and (iv) the period of repayment and form of repayment.

-- Typically, on a biennial basis, conduct a formal market review of director compensation practice and as determined appropriate, make recommendations to the Board regarding any change to directors’ compensation, including cash payments, equity-based awards, and other benefits.
+- Typically, on an annual basis, conduct a formal market review of director compensation practice and as determined appropriate, make recommendations to the Board regarding any change to directors’ compensation, including cash payments, equity-based awards, and other benefits.
 In considering directors’ compensation and other benefits, the Committee may take into consideration the relative responsibilities of directors in serving on the Board and its standing Committees, including the role of Board Chair, and the status of the Board’s compensation in relation to similarly situated companies.
 Directors who are Company employees, shall not be compensated for their services as directors.

 - The Committee will periodically review the design of the Non-Employee Director Deferred Compensation Plan.